Julia Food - Co-Founder / Director

 Systemic thinking and practice is a key component of Julia’s work model and she has a strong commitment to working with all the individuals and agencies involved with a child or young person whilst always keeping the child’s needs at the forefront of any intervention.

-Her most recent role within the NHS has been to lead the local service offering emergency risk assessments for children and young people who have attempted suicide or presented at A&E with self-harm.
+Her final role within the NHS was leading the local CAMHS service offering emergency assessments for children and young people who had attempted suicide, as well as managing the other local CAMHS assessment clinics.

 In 2006 she began to work privately within the field of overseas adoption, assessing individuals and couples seeking to adopt from a wide range of countries including Pakistan, Guatemala, Russia and China.
-This involves assessing the family, presenting them to the adoption panel for approval and then supporting and monitoring the subsequent placements and preparing reports for the placing country as required.
+This involve dassessing the family, presenting them to the adoption panel for approval and then supporting and monitoring the subsequent placements and preparing reports for the placing country as required.